discordjs/guide/CONTRIBUTING.md

 And here's a sentence that would explain how that works, maybe.

-<p class="tip">Here's where you'd tell them something even cooler than the really cool thing they just learned.</p>
+<tip>Here's where you'd tell them something even cooler than the really cool thing they just learned.</ti

-<p class="warning">This is where you'd warn them about the possible issues that arise when using this method.</p>
+<warning>This is where you'd warn them about the possible issues that arise when using this method.</warning>
 ```

 #### Headers and sidebar links